 M.Sc.
-(Botany) - 4th Semester MSc/BOT/4/DSC4/A - Lab-XI- Pertaining to Theory Papers DSC3/A
+(Botany) - 4th Semester

+MSc/BOT/4/DSC4/A - Lab-XI- Pertaining to Theory Papers DSC3/A

-Course Objective: The aim of this course is to give the students essential knowledge pertaining to make permanent slides of shoot apical meristem, examine L.S. of root apical meristem, study of phyllotaxy in different plants and study of V.S. & T.S. of leaves of dicots and monocots plants, induction of bolting under natural conditions as well as GA. treatment and study of living shoot apices by dissections using aquatic plants such as Ceratophyllum and Hydrilla.
+Course Objective: The aim of this course is to give the students essential knowledge pertaining to make permanent slides of shoot apical meristem, examine L.S. of root apical meristem, study of phyllotaxy in different plants and study of V.S. & T.S. of leaves of dicots and monocots plants, induction of bolting under natural conditions as well as GA. treatment.and study of living shoot apices by dissections using aquatic plants such as Ceratophyllum and Hydrilla.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Develop ability to make permanent slides of shoot apical meristem, examine L.S. of root apical meristem, study of phyllotaxy in different plants and study of V.S. & T.S. of leaves of dicots and monocots plants.
-CO2 Increase confidence to perform as examination of rosette plants and induction of bolting under natural conditions as well as GA treatment and study of living shoot apices by dissections using aquatic plants such as Ceratophyllumand Hydrilla.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Develop ability to make permanent slides of shoot apical meristem, examine L.S. ofroot apical cor meristem, study of phyllotaxy in different plants and study of V.S. & T.S. of leaves of dicots and monocots plants.
+CO2 Increase confidence to perform as examination of rosette plants and induction of 001 bolting under natural conditions as well as GA treatment and study of living shootapices by dissections using aquatic plants such as Ceratophyllumand Hydrilla.
 CO3 Enhance knowledge and ability to examine the shoot apices in a monocotyledon in both T.S. and L.S. to show the origin and arrangement of leaf primordia.
 Study of alternate and distichous; alternate and superposed; opposite and superposed; opposite and decussate leaf arrangement.
-CO4 Demonstration of the effect of ABA on stomatal closure, study of whole roots in monocots and dicots.
+CO4 Demonstration of the effect of ABA on stomatal closure, study of whole roots inmonocots and dicots.
 Examination of L.S. of root from a permanent preparation to understand the organization of root apical meristem and its derivatives

-- 1. Study of cytohistological zonation in the shoot apical meristem in sectioned permanent slides. - 2.
+- 1. Study of cytohistological zonation in the shoot apical meristem in sectioned permanentslides. - 2.
 Examination of L.S. of root apical meristem from a permanent slide preparation. - 3.
 Study of phyllotaxy in different plants. - 4.
 Study of V.S. & T.S. of leaves of dicots and monocots plants. - 5.
-Study of epidermal peels of leaves of dicots & monocots to study the development and final structure of stomata and prepare stomatal index.
+Study of epidermal peels of leaves of dicots & monocots to study the development and final structure of stomata and prepare stomatal index. - 6.
+Study of T.S. of stem of various plants having primary and secondary anomalousstructure. - 7.
+Effect of gravity, unilateral light and plant growth regulators on the growth of young seedlings. - 8.
+To study the development and final structure of stomata and prepare stomatal index. - 9.
+Demonstration of the effect of ABA on stomatal closure. - 10.
+Study of permanent tissues.